qinqian/GCAP/README.md

 --------------------
 Use picard for SortSam, Markduplicates for both single end and pair end data.
 Use picard for pair end data `median fragment size` and `fragment standard deviation` evaluation.
-For single end data, we used MACS2 predictd to predict fragment size and calculate standard deviation by using MACS2 *predict_model.R
+For single end data, we used MACS2 predictd to predict fragment size and calculate standard deviation by using MACS2 *predict_model.R.

 ----